Click on a name for bio.

 LaQuita Honeysucker is the Director of Civil Rights and Community Action at United Food and Commercial Workers International Union, the largest private sector union in the United States and America’s food and retail union.
 In this role, she harnesses the power of the union’s diverse membership to bring hardworking families a better life in their workplaces and in their respective communities and strives to position UFCW as a powerful voice for all workers.

-Prior to this, LaQuita moved the union’s legislative and regulatory priorities forward as UFCW’s Legislative Director working on issues including food safety, nutrition and access, federal minimum wage, overtime pay, civil rights, and immigration.
+Prior to this, Honeysucker moved the union’s legislative and regulatory priorities forward as UFCW’s Legislative Director working on issues including food safety, nutrition and access, federal minimum wage, overtime pay, civil rights, and immigration.

-Ms. Honeysucker received her Juris Doctorate from the University of Tennessee College of Law and her Bachelor of Arts in Political Science from Hampton University.
+Honeysucker received her Juris Doctorate from the University of Tennessee College of Law and her Bachelor of Arts in Political Science from Hampton University.
 She is licensed to practice law in the District of Columbia.

 Back to top